-Overall, the benefits of the long-term lease arrangement to the property owner include -
+Overall, the benefits of RLS to the property owner include -

-- guaranteed rent

-- Avoid losing rent during vacant periods

-- No dealing with tenants and day-to-day maintenance

-- No need to collect rent or finding a new tenant

-- Avoid advertising costs
+- Guaranteed rent on a property that has not been generating an income; - Upgrade of property that might otherwise become derelict; - Avoid losing rent during vacant periods; - No need to collect rent or finding a new tenant; - Avoid advertising costs.

-11. What is the minimum length of a lease?
+12. What is the minimum length of a lease?

-The minimum length of the lease is ten years.
-Depending on the value of the repairs, the local authority/AHB may require the lease period to be up to 20 years.
-This will ensure that the value of the repairs is repaid in a gradual fashion.
-See table below.
+The minimum length of the lease is five years.
+Depending on the value of the repairs, the Local Authority/AHB may require the lease period to be up to 20 years.
+The cost of the repairs shall be offset against the agreed rental payment until the value of the works is repaid.
+The local authority or AHB will agree with the property owner on a case by case basis what the appropriate offset period will be.